 The swap is shown in the trading terminal when you open a position and hold it open overnight.
 The swap is displayed where other indicators, such as profit/loss and the opening/closing price are displayed.

-Triple swap is charged at night from Wednesday to Thursday, since the banks don’t work on the weekends but we still have to pay or receive the interest rate.
+Triple swap is charged or earned at night from Wednesday to Thursday, since the banks don’t work on the weekends but we still have to pay or receive the interest rate.
 So, you should keep this in mind.

 More often than not, inexperienced traders believe that if they pay swap for holding their positions open overnight, this implies major losses.
 This couldn’t be further from the truth if you trade major currency pairs.
 That being said, when it comes to exotic pairs, you should always factor in the swap.